NATURE OF WORK:

 Heavy work; exerting up to 100 pounds of force occasionally, and/or up to 50 pounds of force frequently, and/or in excess of 20 pounds of force constantly to move objects.
 Kneeling (bending legs at knee to come to a rest on knees); crouching (bending body downward and forward by bending legs and spine); reaching (extending hand(s) and arm(s) in any direction); crawling (moving about on hands and knees or hands and feet); fingering (picking, pinching, or otherwise working with fingers primarily – rather than with whole hand or arm as in handling); handling (seizing, holding, grasping, turning or otherwise working with hands); feeling (perceiving attributes of objects such as size, shape, temperature or texture by means of receptors in skin, particularly those of finger tips); climbing (ability to ascend or descend ladders, stairs, scaffolding, ramps, poles, and the like, using feet and legs and/or hands and arms); balancing (ability to maintain body equilibrium to prevent falling when walking, standing, crouching, or running on narrow, slippery, or erratically moving surfaces); stooping (ability to bend body downward and forward by bending waist); talking (expressing or exchanging ideas by means of the spoken word; talking is important for those activities in which workers must impart oral information to clients or to the public, and in those activities in which they must convey detailed or important spoken instructions to other workers accurately, loudly or quickly); hearing (perceiving the nature of sounds; hearing is important for those activities which require the ability to receive detailed information through oral communication and to make fine discriminations in sound); seeing with corrective vision if necessary (the ability to perceive the nature of objects by eye); far vision (clarity of vision at 20 feet or more); near vision (clarity of vision at 20 inches or less); depth perception (ability to judge distance and space relationships so as to see objects where and as they actually are, including safety to oneself and others); field of vision (observing an area that can be seen up and in a given point, when required to see a large area while keeping the eyes fixed); accommodation (adjustment of lens of eye to bring an object into sharp focus, especially important when doing near-point work at varying distances from the eye; and color-vision (ability to identify and distinguish colors).

-A Police Officer is under general direct supervision of the Police Sergeant and Police Commander.
+A Police Officer is under the general direct supervision of the Police Sergeant and Police Commander.

 The employee has regular contact with citizens, elected officials, outside agency representatives, and City employees in many departments throughout the City.

-To apply for this position, please apply online at:
+To apply for this position, please apply online on or before the 11/20/23 closing date at:

 The City of Evanston is an equal opportunity employer and ensures against discrimination in employment on the basis of a person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income, housing status, or gender identity.